YanCheng-go/easyearth/paper/paper.md

 `EasyEarth` currently supports a range of vision and vision-language models that can be applied directly within QGIS.
 These include prompt-based segmentation (points, boxes, and text) and semantic segmentation workflows.

 In addition to the pre-configured models, `EasyEarth` supports easy integration of models hosted on Hugging Face [@wolf-etal-2020-transformers]
 , as well as local custom models.
-This flexibility allows researchers to adapt the tool to specific domains (e.g., forestry, agriculture, disaster response).
+This flexibility allows researchers to adapt the tool to specific domain, such as in forestry, agriculture, and disaster response.

 Table 1: List of current vision-language models enabled in `EasyEarth`.